geojupyter/workshop-agu2025/modules/05-sharing-and-publishing/index.md

 :class: simple
 :icon: false

-Your webpage displays on the public Internet!
+...your webpage displays on the public Internet!

 At the top-right of this page, there's a "download" icon that looks a bit like this: